CH-Earth/pyviscous/README.md

 **Installation notes for Approach 3**  <br>
 **(1) Why `wheel>=0.36` is needed?** <br>
-- When the `wheel` package is not installed, `pip` falls back to the legacy `setup.py install` method where dependencies like `numpy` are required at the build time.
+- When the `wheel` package is not installed, `pip` falls back to the legacy `setup.py install` method to install `copulae` where dependencies like `numpy` are required at the build time.
 - Since `copulae` uses a `pyproject.toml`-based build system, `pip` builds it in an isolated environment to prevent interference from your existing environment.
 This means it cannot access pre-installed packages like `numpy`, leading to the error.
 - Installing `wheel>=0.36` enables pip to use the modern PEP 517/518 build process, which correctly handles build-time dependencies like `numpy` inside the isolated environment.<br>